We are now able to lend chromebook laptops for Foundation Directory Online access - both onsite and offsite - while the building is closed.

-This resource is available for In-Library use.
+This resource is available for on-site use only.

 Access to this resource is provided by the generous contributions of several local non-profit and local business organizations who have Priority access.